3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 }
 ```

-1. Add to this end state...
+1. Add to this final state...
 Write a CSS rule that changes the background color to blue when you hover over the element with your mouse

     ```css
     div:hover {